Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis: Experimental results and analysis

 \subsection{Acceleration of adaptive-step ODE solvers}

-In Table~\ref{tab: partial rtf}, we only show the mean RTF for clarity in the five run times.
-We also show the speedup rate compared to the ablated model.
-From Table~\ref{tab: partial rtf} and the tables in Appendix~\ref{appendix: rtf}, we observe that increasing $\alpha$ improves the signal-to-noise ratio of the initial state during flow inference, which stabilizes the ODE solving process.
+Table~\ref{tab: partial rtf} and the tables in Appendix~\ref{appendix: rtf} report only the mean RTF for clarity, as the standard deviations across the five runs are all below 0.013.
+We also present the speedup rate in terms of RTF, measured relative to the ablated model.
+From these tables, we observe that increasing $\alpha$ improves the signal-to-noise ratio of the initial state during flow inference, which stabilizes the ODE solving process.
 As a result, fewer forward steps are required, and the overall inference time is significantly reduced.
 Notably, this acceleration effect is limited to adaptive-step solvers, as fixed-step solvers perform a predefined number of steps, and thus cannot leverage the improved stability of the initial stages to reduce inference cost.